11 Different Types of Herons in Maryland

 It is more than just a pretty face; it’s also an excellent hunter and fisher.

-Its sharp yellow beak is perfect for grabbing passing insects, frogs, and fish, and it is capable of an impressive amount of stealth and diving down in case of danger or when hunting prey.
+Its sharp yellow beak is perfect for grabbing passing insects, frogs, and fish.
+It is also capable of impressive stealth and diving down in case of danger or when hunting prey.

 Additionally, the Black-crowned Night Heron has been seen congregating in large numbers at heronries during the summer months.

-This social behavior can be a great sight to witness while out birding or enjoying nature in Maryland!
+This social behavior can be a great sight while out birding or enjoying nature in Maryland!

 5. Least Bittern